jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

         '34'
     )

-  the tests pass, bringing me back to the unsolved :doc:`/exceptions/TypeError`
+  the tests pass, bringing me back to the unsolved :ref:`TypeError`

 * using what I have learned, I make the ``duration`` function return the subtraction of the first parts of splitting ``wake_time`` and ``sleep_time`` on the separator ``':'``